Frequently asked questions

 4. What level of care will La Veta Village offer?

-Three well-balanced, daily meals plus snacks.
+Three well-balanced, daily meals plus snacks

-Medication administration by qualified staff (QMAP trained).
+Medication administration by qualified staff (QMAP trained)

-Assistance with bathing and dressing.
+Assistance with bathing and dressing

-Daily activity programs that may include exercise classes, arts and crafts, games, musical concerts, entertainment, and local shopping.
+Daily activity programs that may include exercise classes, arts and crafts, games, musical concerts, entertainment, and local shopping

-Weekly housekeeping and laundry; daily trash removal.
+Weekly housekeeping and laundry; daily trash removal

-Emergency call-system; each resident is provided an emergency call device.
+Emergency call-system; each resident is provided an emergency call device

-5. Will you have RN, LPN, and LVN on staff?
+5. Will you have licensed medical staff?